Jerry-Master/lung-tumour-study/preprocessing/README.md

 * [PNG <-> CSV >> Centroids], implemented in `pngcsv2centroids.py`.
 * [Hovernet JSON >> Centroids], implemented in `hovernet2centroids.py`.
 * [Hovernet JSON >> GeoJSON], implemented in `hovernet2geojson.py`.
+* [Centroids >> PNG], implemented in `centroids2png.py`.
+The png format here is different from the one mentioned above, this one just contains the centroids with a pixel value of 255.

 ## Script usage